Ilian-Allaf/BrowserFingerPrintingPoc/README.md

 # BrowserFingerPrintingPoc

-This project is a straightforward Express application that, upon request, displays the client cipher suites involved in the TLS handshake and insert it in a mongo database.
+This project is a straightforward Express application that, upon request, displays the client ja3 of the TLS handshake and insert it in a mongo database.

 ```bash
 cd BrowserFingerPrintingPoc